Dhruv-J-Desai/Obsidian-Vault/TD/Microsoft Azure/AKS.md

- - In AKS, Control plane is automatically created, configured, and managed by Azure.
+ - In AKS, Control plane is automatically created, configured, and managed by Azure (like control plane setup, upgrades, monitoring, scaling).
+We just focus on deploying and managing containerized applications.
-	-  It does provide:
+- `Node Pools:` Different sets of VMs (e.g., Linux vs Windows containers)
+- Integrated with Azure:
+	- Azure Container Registry
+	- Azure Active Directory (RBAC and auth)
 	- Prometheus: Highly available, scalable, and secure metrics platform to monitor
 	- Grafana: To visualize managed Prometheus data stored in Azure Monitor workspace.
 	- Alerts: To monitor events on your cluster, enable alerts recommended for monitoring configuration.
-		- Azure Key Valut: Secrets stores with a Kubernetes cluster via a CSI volume2
+	- Azure Key Vault: Secrets stores with a Kubernetes cluster via a CSI volume2
-	-